TheGeekosaurus/extension-marketplace-api-2.0/DEVELOPMENT_GUIDE.md

 3. Update `MarketplaceType` in `src/types/marketplace.ts`
 4. Modify the content script to detect the new marketplace
 5. Add API client for the marketplace
-6. Update the mock data generation logic
-7. Add fee settings for the new marketplace
+6. Update the fee settings for the new marketplace

 Example for a new marketplace called "ShopMart":